ramirovargas/microservice-docker/README.md

 - **Netflix Eureka** is used for discovery service.
 - **Netflix Ribbon** is used for client side load-balancing.
 - **Netflix Zuul** is used for gateway.

-## Build & Run

-- *>mvn clean package* : to build
-- *>docker-compose up* --build : build docker images and containers and run containers
-- *>docker-compose stop* : stop the dockerized services
-- Each maven module has a Dockerfile.

 In docker-compose.yml file: